 “Poker players are good at hiding nonverbal cues,” [says poker champion Annie Duke].
 “But I always watch them very closely, and if I see them blinking fast, licking their lips or flashing a quick grimace before they smile, chances are they’re

 Mom also notes a Mind Control game that primes players based upon their personality: conformists will end up visualizing one image (e.g., an elephant in Denmark) while nonconformists will see another (e.g., an emu in Dubai).
 This phenomenon may be found in simpler form per a circulating email that has the reader calculate the number six several times then asks for a vegetable.
 It claims 98% of readers will choose carrot.

 From its application in the classroom to its use in the workplace, psychology has become a hot topic.
 The discipline is even finding its way into homes.
 Television programs like “Nanny 911″ and “Supernanny” demonstrate what the power of a little Mind Control can do.
 The children on these shows would surely be required by schools to take a

-Brain implant expert José Delgado wrote in Physical Control of the Mind:
+Doctor José Delgado wrote in his 1969 treatise Physical Control of the Mind about Brain implants: